-I am Yi-Hsun Chen, a Ph.D. candidate in the Department of Linguistics at Rutgers.
+I am Yi-Hsun Chen, a Ph.D. candidate in the Department of Linguistics at Rutgers University (New Brunswick).

 I am interested in formal semantics, formal pragmatics, semantics-pragmatics interface, semantics-syntax interface, universals/ cross-linguistic variation in semantics, and Chinese linguistics.